 Proceedings of the 11th Spacecraft Charging Technology Conference

-Hoffman, R. and Dennison, JR, "Measurement Methods of Electron Emission Over a Full Range of Sample Charging" (2010).
+Hoffman, R. and Dennison, John R., "Measurement Methods of Electron Emission Over a Full Range of Sample Charging" (2010).
 All Physics Faculty Publications.
 Paper 1460.